humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails2.md

 {% endhighlight %}

-Now that the database knows about the changes, we can start the web server up and see what happend.
+Now that the database knows about the changes, we can start the web server up and see what happened.

 {% highlight console %}
 $ bin/rails server
 {% endhighlight %}

 Now open your browser to [http://localhost:3000](http://localhost:3000).
-What happend?
+What happened?

 Ok, we'll fix that later, but now point your browser [http://localhost:3000/transcriptions](http://localhost:3000/transcriptions).
 You should see something like the following: